Localization of smooth p-power torsion representations of GL_2(Q_p): Introduction

 \subsection{Applications}

-In Section~\ref{sec:examples} we demonstrate that Theorem~\ref{thm:intro localization} (and the results that go into its proof) has many concrete consequences for the representation theory of~$\GL_2(\Qp)$.
+In Section~\ref{sec:examples} we demonstrate that our results have many concrete consequences for the representation theory of~$\GL_2(\Qp)$.
 In particular we compute various $\Ext^1$ groups between compact inductions of Serre weights, and between such compact inductions and irreducible representations.
 For example, in Proposition~\ref{ColmezquestionI} we show that if ~$\sigma$ is a Serre weight and~$\pi$ is absolutely irreducible, then in addition, we explicitly describe all of the non-split extensions that arise.
 Similarly, in Proposition~\ref{prop: Colmez backwards extensions} we compute the dimensions of the~$\Ext^1$ groups for extensions in the opposite direction (with a genericity assumption), and in Section~\ref{subsec: extensions between compact inductions} we compute the~$\Ext^1$ groups between full compact inductions of Serre weights.

 In addition, in Section~\ref{subsec: structure of smooth representations} we make precise the fashion in which the category of finitely generated smooth representations is built out of finite length representations (which admit finite filtrations by irreducible representations), together with compact inductions of Serre weights.
 In particular we prove Proposition~\ref{prop:structure}, which shows that every finitely generated representation~$\pi$ admits a maximal subobject ~$\pi_{\fl}$ which is of finite length, and the quotient $\pi/\pi_{\fl}$ is a successive extension of submodules of representations $\cInd_{KZ}^G\sigma$, for $\sigma$ a Serre weight.
 (The structure of these submodules is not mysterious; indeed, as recalled in Remark~\ref{rem: submodules of cInd Serre weight}, most such submodules are isomorphic to $\cInd_{KZ}^G\sigma$.)